kitchell/DeepLearningTutorial_LBspectrum/ActivationFxns.md

 * [another useful resource and source of the images used below](http://cs231n.github.io/neural-networks-1/#actfun)
 * [yet another useful resource](http://cs231n.github.io/neural-networks-1/#actfun)

-There are many possible input functions.
+There are many possible activation functions.
 See the [Keras documentation for a list of all of them](https://keras.io/activations/).
 The most commonly used functions are Sigmoid, Tanh, ReLU, and softmax.

 ## Sigmoid